TyndaleDigitalProduct/CrossTrails/docs/PROJECT_STRUCTURE.md

 - Navigation and layout components

 ### `/data` - Public Data
-**PUBLIC ONLY** - Cross-reference data that's safe to include in the repository.
+**PUBLIC ONLY** - Open-source data that's safe to include in the repository.

 ⚠️ **Important**: Proprietary biblical scholarship data goes on Vercel separately, NOT in this folder.